-If you want to take full advantage of the effects of CBD, make sure that you buy CBD oil products containing this very important terpene.
+If you want to take full advantage of the effects of CBD, make sure that you – containing this important terpene.

-- The combined anti-inflammatory effect of B-caryophyllene and CBD can help people suffering from skin conditions worsened by inflammation like eczema and psoriasis.
+- The combined anti-inflammatory effect of B-caryophyllene and CBD might help people suffering from skin conditions worsened by inflammation like eczema and psoriasis

 - Anxiolytic and antidepressant effects

-Beta-caryophyllene is one of the most important contributing terpenes to the entourage effect of whole plant cannabis therapy.
-CBD products rich in beta-caryophyllene will have an enhanced anti-inflammatory and pain relieving effect.
+Beta-caryophyllene is thought to be one of the most important contributing terpenes to the entourage effect of whole plant cannabis products.